threedworld-mit/tdw/Documentation/getting_started.md

 TDW is a general-purpose tool that allows the user to communicate and manipulate a 3D environment.
 As such, there's no single "correct" procedure for using TDW.
 This guide will show you how to start using TDW and how to explore the available options.

+## What you need to know

+- Some familiarity with running programs from the command line.
+- Beginner Python3 skills.

 ## Requirements

 - Windows, OS X, or Linux